ml4design/ml4design.github.io/tutorials/structured-data-module/tutorial.md

 ## Task 10: Evaluation of the Model(s): **Cross-Validation**
 Do we exploit all our data?
 Wouldn’t it be better if we could train our model based on all the data?
 Cross-validation allows us to train and test our model on the entire dataset.
 To perform cross-validation we do not need to split our dataset, but only separate the features from the labels.
-Uncomment the following lines to perform cross-validation and print the evaluation metrics of your model.
+Run the following lines to perform cross-validation and print the evaluation metrics of your model.
 ```python
 scores = cross_validate(clf, X, y, cv=3, scoring=('accuracy', 'precision_micro', 'recall_macro',
  'f1_micro', 'f1_macro'), return_train_score=True)